alyersin/property-management/docs/SETUP_GUIDE.md

 # Home Admin Project - Complete Setup Guide

 > **Update – November 2025**
-> Tenant-related features were removed and the Finances and Expenses pages were merged.
+> Tenant-related features were removed and the Finances tab was replaced with a utility-focused Expenses page.
 Fresh databases only need `src/database/schema.sql` applied during setup.

 This guide will walk you through setting up the Home Admin project from scratch on any machine (Windows, Mac, or Linux).